erajasekar/erajasekar.github.io/_posts/2020-09-07-how-to-add-icons-to-notion-notes.md

 ## Problem with Adding Icons in Notion

- Notion comes with only limited set of icons.
+ Notion comes with only a limited set of icons.
 We can get beautiful icons from many websites like [Icon8](https://icons8.com/) , [Flaticon](https://www.flaticon.com/).
 But it is painful to add icons from those websites to Notion notes.
 So I have built a [Notion Icons](https://notion.erajasekar.com/) tool to easily add icons to Notion.

  In this post, I will share how to use Notions Icons and some tips in using Icons in Notion.